-As the weather warms and the ground thaws, many types of insects will start to emerge from their winter hiding places to enjoy all the good things that spring has to offer.
+As the weather warms and the ground thaws, spring pests will start to emerge from their winter hiding places to enjoy all the good things that the season has to offer.
 The additional pest activity can be a nuisance for homeowners, so be sure to keep an eye out for signs of infestations.
 Insect infestations can cause issues inside and outside the home that can be annoying and expensive to fix.
 Here are some common springtime insect pests to watch for, and the potential damage that can be caused by letting their populations get out of control:

 - Japanese Beetles– Japanese beetles begin the spring in their grub stage, nibbling away at your lawn’s root system.
 This can lead to dead spots and bare areas in the lawn which require reseeding.
 When the temperature gets warm enough, the grubs emerge from the ground as beetles and feed on the leaves of plants and trees, including ornamentals like roses.